Listen to one of our scientific editorial team members read this article.

-SDS-PAGE (sodium dodecyl sulphate-polyacrylamide gel electrophoresis) is commonly used in the lab for the separation of proteins based on their molecular weight.
+SDS-PAGE (sodium dodecyl sulfate-polyacrylamide gel electrophoresis) is commonly used in the lab for the separation of proteins based on their molecular weight.
 It’s one of those techniques that is commonly used but not frequently fully understood.
 So let’s try and fix that by explaining just how SDS-PAGE works.

 The first thing to know about how SDS-PAGE works is that it separates proteins according to their molecular weight, based on their differential rates of migration through a sieving matrix (a gel) under the influence of an applied electrical field.

 So in their native state, different proteins with the same molecular weight would migrate at different speeds in an electrical field depending on their charge and 3D shape.